Why people dislike Anne Hathaway (and how she's dealt with the "Hathahate")

 © Getty Images

-Interviews - Like in this interview with Jon Stewart, in which she just can't stop laughing.
+Interviews - Like in an interview with Jon Stewart, in which she just can't stop laughing.
 People went online to say that it was cringeworthy and uncomfortable.

 © Getty Images